 When selling products through your blog, you have two options: You can sell and ship physical products (planners seem to be a popular choice for bloggers!) or you can sell digital products like ebooks or online courses.

 Take a minute to brainstorm all the awesome products you could develop for your audience.
 For example, if you’re a beauty blogger, you could write skin care books, create makeup workshops, or offer a course on bridal hair + up-do’s.
 Somewhere out there, someone is wishing that a course like that existed.
 So be the person to bring it to them!

 Related: Quarter 1 Review: How I Made $15,000 From My Blog

 This is definitely my favorite of the 5 methods we’ve talked about, and for good reason.
 Let’s look at some of the pros and cons of selling products through your blog:

 Pros of selling your own products

 Cons of selling your own products

 … Which brings me to my next point.
-If you want to start creating and selling your own products (which I totally, completely recommend), you must must MUST start building your email list.
+If you want to start creating and selling your own products (which I totally, completely recommend), you must, must, MUST start building up your email list.
 Like, yesterday.
-(I use this mailing list provider and I’m obsessed with it!)

 1,000 subscribers might seem like a lot, but I promise you can get there!
-If you don’t have a mailing list yet, check out my in-depth Email List 101 series to learn how to create your mailing list, grow your list like crazy, and send emails your subscribers love to receive.
+If you don’t have a mailing list yet, check out my Email Lists category to learn how to create your mailing list, grow your list like crazy, and send emails your subscribers can’t wait to receive.